A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

 \subsection{The untyped system $\olfsfix$}

-The set of inductive cut-free $\ol$-terms with finite numbers of elimination alternatives, and a fixed-point operator is denoted by $\olfsfix$ and is given by the following grammar (read inductively):
+The set of inductive cut-free lambda-terms with finite numbers of elimination alternatives, and a fixed-point operator is denoted by $\olfsfix$ and is given by the following grammar (read inductively):

-where $X$ is assumed to range over a countably infinite set of \emph{fixed-point variables} (also letters $Y$, $Z$ will range over them) that may also be thought of as meta-variables, and where, as for $\coolfs$, both $n,k\geq0$ are arbitrary.
+where $X$ is assumed to range over a countably infinite set of \emph{fixed-point variables} (also letters $Y$, $Z$ will range over them), and where, as for $\coolfs$, both $n,k\geq0$ are arbitrary.
 We extend our practice established for $\coolfs$ of writing the sums $\ns{E_1}{E_n}$ in the form $\sum_iE_i$ for $n\geq0$.
 Also the tuples continue to be communicated as $\fl i{N_i}$.
 As for $\coolfs$, we will identify expressions modulo symmetry and idempotence of $+$, thus treating sums of elimination alternatives as if they were the set of those elimination alternatives.
 Again, we will write $T$ for expressions of $\olfsfix$, i.\,e., for terms and elimination alternatives.